A Manifold Perspective on the Statistical Generalization of Graph Neural Networks: Generalization analysis of GNNs based on manifolds

-In Figure \ref{fig:overall}, we plot the generalization gap of the accuracy in the logarithmic scale for a two-layered GNN (Figure \ref{fig:arxiv_acc_2_nodes}), and for a three-layered GNN (Figure \ref{fig:arxiv_acc_3_nodes}).
+In this section, we empirically study the generalization gap in $8$ real-world datasets.
+The task is to predict the label of a node given a set of features.
+The datasets vary in the number of nodes from $169,343$ to $3,327$, and in the number of edges from $1,166,243$ to $9,104$.
+The feature dimension also varies from $8,415$ to $300$ features, and the number of classes of the node label from $40$ to $3$.
+In all cases, we vary the number of nodes in the training set by partitioning it in $\{1,2,4,8,16,32,64,32,64,128,256,512,1024\}$ partitions when possible.
+For both the training and testing sets, we computed the loss in \textit{cross-entropy loss}, and the accuracy in percentage ($\%$).
+Our main goal is to show that the rate presented in Theorem \ref{thm:generalization-node-gauss} holds in practice.
+In Figure \ref{fig:merged_all}, we plot the generalization gap of the accuracy in the logarithmic scale for a two-layered GNN (Figure \ref{fig:arxiv_acc_2_nodes}), and for a three-layered GNN (Figure \ref{fig:arxiv_acc_3_nodes}).
 On the upper side, we can see that the generalization bound decreases with the number of nodes and that outside of the strictly overfitting regime (when the training loss is below $95\%$), the generalization gap shows a linear decay, as depicted in the dashed line.
 The same behavior can be seen in Figures \ref{fig:arxiv_loss_2_nodes}, and \ref{fig:arxiv_loss_3_nodes} which correspond to the loss for $2$ and $3$ layered GNNs.
 As predicted by our theory, the generalization gap increases with the number of features and layers in the GNN.
 The behavior of the training and testing accuracy as a function of the number of nodes is intuitive.
 For the training loss, when the number of nodes in the training set is small, the GNN can overfit the training data.
 As the number of features increases, the GNN's capacity to overfit also increases.

-In Figures \ref{fig:planetoid_datasets}, and \ref{fig:heteophilic_coauthors}, we present the accuracy generalization gaps for $2$ and $3$ layers with $32$ and $64$ features.
+In Figures \ref{fig:Cora} to \ref{fig:coauthorsPhysics}, we present the accuracy generalization gaps for $2$ and $3$ layers with $32$ and $64$ features.
 In the overfitting regime, the rate of our generalization bound seems to hold -- decreases linearly with the number of nodes in the logarithmic scale.
 In the non-overfitting regime, our rate holds for the points whose training accuracy is below $95\%$.
 Also, we validate that the bound increases both with the number of features and the number of layers.